Episode 05: Experience Design Week Recap

 Josh Paro: Right.

-Andy Van Solkema: As a group to the other.
+Andy Van Solkema: As one group to the other.

 Andy Van Solkema: Yeah.
 I heard a bit about a similar theme, but a little different spin.
 And that is either we’re trying to figure out how to do this, right.
 We’re trying to figure out how this work we’re doing, this innovative design work.
 We create a prototype.
 We create a mobile application.